-A better understanding of uterine physiology and embryo provides the scope of steady improvement in the field of assisted reproductive technology (ART) and achieves a significant success rate.
-The number of donor egg recipients is increasing day by day as the childbearing age of a woman is postponing due to multiple social reasons.
-But it is an obvious doubt that the genetic material present in the child born through donor egg completely adheres from an egg donor or also has an influence of the intended mother.
+A better understanding of uterine physiology and embryo provides the scope for steady improvement in the field of assisted reproductive technology (ART) and achieves a significant success rate.
+The number of donor egg recipients is increasing day by day as the childbearing age of a woman is postponed due to multiple social reasons.
+But it is an obvious doubt that the genetic material present in the child born through a donor egg completely adheres to an egg donor or influences the intended mother.

-Inherited characteristic of any individual depends upon the transmitted parental DNA as genetic material to the child.
-Therefore, recipients of an egg donor or prospective mother often face a dilemma that her baby may contain her genetic material or not.
+The inherited characteristic of any individual depends upon the transmitted parental DNA as genetic material to the child.
+Therefore, recipients of an egg donor or prospective mother often face the dilemma that their baby may contain her genetic material or not.

-The term micro-RNAs represent short sections of RNA (ribonucleic acid), which have a chemical relationship with DNA.
-It is well known that DNA takes part in fine-tuning of genetic activity during the development and throughout life.
+The term micro-RNAs represents short sections of RNA (ribonucleic acid), which have a chemical relationship with DNA.
+It is well known that DNA takes part in fine-tuning genetic activity during development and throughout life.

-The continuous changes of genetic activity are termed as an epigenetic mechanism, which depends upon the environmental factors including the womb environment.
-The research study finding had first identified that the womb lining secretes a nurturing fluid during the window period of the embryo implantation for increasing the receptivity of embryo.
+Genetic activity’s continuous changes are termed an epigenetic mechanism, which depends upon the environmental factors, including the womb environment.
+The research finding first identified that the womb lining secretes a nurturing fluid during the window period of embryo implantation to increase the receptivity of the embryo.
 This nurturing fluid contains a set of microRNAs.

-More than 2500 microRNAs present in the human body and each of them has hundreds to thousands of different target genes, and through which they influence growth and immunity development by taking part in the complex networks of gene activity.
+More than 2500 microRNAs are present in the human body and each of them has hundreds to thousands of different target genes.
+They influence growth and immunity development by taking part in the complex networks of gene activity.

 The research team has also shown through this animal study that several genetic activities were turned up in mouse embryos by taking up the microRNA in comparison with those who hadn’t.